MicrosoftDocs/dynamics365smb-docs/business-central/item-marketing-text.md

 # Add marketing text to items

 For any item registered in Business Central, you can write *marketing text* about the item.
 Although marketing text is a kind of a description, it's different than item's **Description** field.
-The **Description** field is typically used a concise display name of item to quickly identify the product.
+The **Description** field is typically used as a concise display name to quickly identify the product.
 The marketing text, on the other hand, is a more rich and descriptive text.
 Its purpose is for adding marketing and promotional content, also known as *copy*.
 This text can then be published with the item if it's published on a web shop, like Shopify.

 There are two ways to create the marketing text.
 The easiest way to get started is to use Copilot, which suggests AI-generated text for you.
 The other way is to start from scratch.